 In rare cases, the procedure may result in bruising that can last several days.

-There are a number of rosacea treatments that your medical dermatologist might try, including topical creams, oral antibiotics, topical cleaners, Accutane and Metrogel.
+Your medical dermatologist might try several rosacea treatments, including topical creams, oral antibiotics, topical cleaners, Accutane and Metrogel.
 Sometimes, these medical treatments will work to control your rosacea.
-When these treatments fail, or you do not want long term antibiotic use, then the SpaMedica Laser and IPL programs may be your best option.
+When these treatments fail, or you do not want long-term antibiotic use, the SpaMedica Laser and IPL programs may be your best option.

 Prior to your procedure, our team will review your medications and medical history.
 Based on the scope of the procedure, SpaMedica doctors may recommend that you stop taking certain medications before the treatment.
 It is also recommended that you consume a healthy diet and drink plenty of liquids before your treatment.